 In 2015 Gioscia presented a specially commissioned and semi-permanent site-specific installation at Maraya Art Park in Sharjah and another site-specific installation at OFF Biennale Cairo.
 She has collaborated on a Falabella limited edition for Stella McCartney (2012), with Sergio Zambon for Galitzine (2013), and as part of Absolut Blank’s campaign (2011).
 Her work has been published in The New York Times, The Los Angeles Times, Fluor, Exibart, Exit Express, Flash Art International, Kunstforum, Etapes International, Elephant, The End and AN.

 Her work is currently included in La Vita Materiale, curated by Marina Dacci, at Palazzo da Mosto, Fondazione Palazzo Magnani (2018-2019).
-Forthcoming exhibitions include: a solo show at Museo della Figurina in Modena (March 2019), the artist’s second solo show at Baert Gallery in Los Angeles (2020), and VITRINE will present Gioscia’s first solo exhibition in Switzerland in Autumn 2019.
+Forthcoming exhibitions include: the group show ‘Only Connect Osaka’ at Creative Centre Osaka (February 2019), a solo show at Museo della Figurina in Modena (March 2019), the group show ‘Eco Shifters’ at La Fabbrica del Cioccolato, CH, the artist’s second solo show at Baert Gallery in Los Angeles (2020), and VITRINE will present Gioscia’s first solo exhibition in Switzerland in Autumn 2019.